 Name clause– The name clause generally consists of the legal name of the company which is unique in nature as approved by the government.
 There may arise a situation where an existing company may require to change in its name such as converting one type of company into any other type, change in nature of business, in cases of merger/amalgamations, on the order of a tribunal or any other authority directing to do so, or voluntarily.
 To change the name of the company, an alteration in MOA is required.

 Registered office clause – This clause contains the details regarding the situation of the company’s registered office.
 This includes the details of the state or union territory in which the registered office of the company is located.

 Object clause – Every company is formed with a specific object.
-This clause defines the company’s main business objects and other ancillary objects which are necessary to fulfil the company’s main objects.
+This clause defines the company’s main business objects and other ancillary objects which are necessary to fulfill the company’s main objectives.
 It specifies the scope of the business activities.
 The company cannot carry out business activities other than one mentioned in the object clause of the MOA.
-If the company wish to carry out any other objects due to expansion or change in business activities, then alteration in MOA is required.
+If the company wishes to carry out any other objects due to expansion or change in business activities, then alteration in MOA is required.